 CDG Member - Barry Ginley - provides a personal perspective as to the value and importance of the EnAble Fund.

-To find out more please visit the Enable section of the Disability Rights UK website.
+To find out more about what the Fund was designed to achieve please visit the Enable section of the Disability Rights UK website.

 If you would like to discuss the Fund further with a member of the CDG then please do get in contact with us via the Contact section of the CDG website.